Provisioning Kiwi

 Each Kiwi instance configuration is now set to receive host-specific network configuration.
 But they are meant to work in an HA-cluster, so let’s define some redundancy rules.
 The two instances respectively bind the .2 and .3 private IPs from each subnet, but our active router will be .1, so let’s define network failover configuration for that.

-Again, extend the ansible/inventories/group_vars/kiwi/main.yml file with the following configuration:
+Again, extend the region-global ansible/inventories/group_vars/kiwi_eu_west/main.yml file with the following configuration:

 kowabunga_kiwi_primary_host: "kiwi-eu-west-1"